sforzando/etude-github/docs/01-getting-started.md

 ## Setting Up Git

-Configure your identity so that your commits are attributed to you:
+Configure your identity so that your commits are attributed to you

 ```bash
 git config --global user.name "Your Name"
 git config --global user.email "you@example.com"
 ```

-Verify your configuration:
+Verify your configuration

 ```bash
 git config --list
 ```

+If the name and email address you entered appear, the process was successful

 ## Cloning a Repository